 Never Use Detergent Alone

 There’s nothing worse than treating your rubber boots as expendable pieces of footwear that you’ll never miss.
 If you just leave them encrusted in layers of dirt and mud, then you shouldn’t expect much from them in return.
-They’ll wear out faster and lose any semblance of quality before you know it.
+They’ll wear out faster and lose any semblance of quality and support before you know it.

 Now that you know how to clean rubber boots, there’s no reason to let them fall apart.
 If you take care of them after every use and wipe them down every time they get dirty, you’ll have a trusty pair of rubber boots that you can always count on.